joshw52/XSS-Keylogger-App/README.md

 ## Settings Page

-The Settings page allows you to toggle between dark and light mode, as well as change your password.
+The Settings page allows a user to toggle dark and light mode, as well as change your password.

 ## Disclaimer